 PhD in Computer Science and Associate Professor in the Department of Engineering Services and Information Systems UPC expert in Big Data and Business Intelligence.

 He has published a lot of articles in journals and research conferences in these areas, as well as several book chapters, and acts as an external reviewer in several conferences/journals.
 He has also given talks at international symposia and research groups and conducted two research visits to the Univ.
 Free Bozen-Bolzano and the Université François Rabelais de Tours.
-His collaborations include industrial projects with leading companies in BI/Big Data such as SAP, HP Labs, Euranova and WHO, among others.
+His collaborations include industrial projects with leading companies in this sector such as SAP, HP Labs, EURA NOVA and OMS, among others.